Kent Island (New Brunswick): The Bowdoin Scientific Station

 In 1932 ornithologists Ernst Mayr and Alfred Otto Gross, professor of Biology at Bowdoin College, visited the island at Rockefeller's invitation to conduct a bird survey.
 In 1934 four Bowdoin students led by William Gross, Alfred Otto Gross's son, spent the summer on the island carrying out research.
 In 1936, at William Gross's suggestion, Rockefeller donated the island to Bowdoin College as a biological research station in exchange for the nominal fee of one dollar ($1.00) and the college's commitment to maintain it as a bird sanctuary.
 The island's first year-round warden was Ernest Joy, the fisherman whose shooting of an albatross in 1913 had led to Rockefeller's purchase of the island.

 In the first year of operation five buildings were built, a meteorological station was set up, and the island was included in an international survey of the herring gull population.
 A radio station on the island provided daily weather reports and other broadcasts, including the sounds of nesting Leach's storm petrels.
 In 1937 researchers from the Cornell University Laboratory of Ornithology used a shortwave radio and a portable field amplifier at the research station to transmit the petrel calls to Grand Manan, where they were recorded.
 Also in 1937, Robert M. Cunningham first visited Kent Island as a high school student.
-He managed the weather station and began collecting samples of fog water which were later subjected to chemical analysis.In the 1980s Cunningham contributed his analysis of decades of daily fog samples from Kent Island to research on the effect of acid rain on forests.
+He managed the weather station and began collecting samples of fog water which were later subjected to chemical analysis.
+In the 1980s Cunningham contributed his analysis of decades of daily fog samples from Kent Island to research on the effect of acid rain on forests.

 The research station operated every summer until 1941 and was revived after World War II by Raymond Paynter, who carried out demographic research on herring gulls and tree swallows.
 In 1956 it was being used only for an annual field trip by Bowdoin College ornithology students, although its director, Charles E. Huntington, wanted it to be active "all through the summer".
 Huntington, who directed the station until his retirement in 1986, began studying the Leach's storm petrel on Kent Island in 1953.
 This research is continuing in the 2020s, with students contributing to "one of the longest data sets on a vertebrate animal in the world", including some data from the 1930s.
 A study of the Savannah sparrow has been ongoing since 1987.

+Due to the prevalence of seals in the waters around Kent, Bowdoin routinely sends out patrols to discourage poachers.

+In 1991, the director of the station Nat Wheelwright was criminally charged and faced jailtime and a substantial fine for transporting deceased bird specimens found on the island, which is Canadian, into the United States - leading to "uneasiness and even anger" within the ornithological community.

 Approximately two dozen researchers, graduate students and Bowdoin College undergraduates participate each summer.
 As of 2023 research done on Kent Island had resulted in over 220 published scientific papers.